How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Quantitative Analysis

 (i) \textit{Parameter-free BW (PBW)}.
-It combines three methods that involve no configuration parameter: Standard Blocking, Block Purging and Comparison Propagation (see Section \ref{sec:blockingMethods} for more details).
-It constitutes a Standard Blocking pipeline with no configuration.
+It combines three methods with no configuration parameter (see Section \ref{sec:blockingMethods}): Standard Blocking, Block Purging and Comparison Propagation.
+It constitutes a Standard Blocking workflow with no configuration.

 (ii) \textit{Default BW (DBW)}.
 We experimented with the default configurations specified in \cite{DBLP:journals/pvldb/0001SGP16} for the five blocking workflows discussed in Section \ref{sec:blockingMethods} and opted for the one achieving the best performance, on average, across all settings.
 This configuration is Q-Grams Blocking with $q=6$ for block building, Block Filtering with ratio=0.5 for block cleaning and $WEP+ECBS$ for comparison cleaning.